 “These are the best times of my life,” Daddy said she answered.
 “I live to see you all.
 You’re my family.”

 When her siblings’ babies were born, Auntie Glory was their babysitter.
 I cannot count the kids she raised during those years while their parents worked.

 As a teenager, I spent every summer for weeks at a time at my auntie’s house.
 She then had a built-in pool!
 I loved it.
 She took me everywhere I could imagine wanting to go — Ports o’Call, Disneyland, Knotts’ Berry Farm, the beach and even to the movies.
 She also had the first Taco Bell right around the corner from her house!
 Wow!
 Was I in heaven?

 When my own three kids were small, my parents would take all of us to visit.
 She loved to see us come even though we filled her house to the brim.
 She’d get up with my Uncle Bill to fix him breakfast and with me being an early riser, I got to visit — just her and me.
 I can remember so many times sitting at her kitchen table while she began to cook for the rest of the crew and tell me stories about the “good old days.”

 Auntie Glory passed away a few years ago.
 She was still taking care of grandkids when she passed.
-Out of the 14 siblings, only my momma, her twin sister and one brother are left.
-This past decade was very hard on my momma but never harder than when she lost her sister Glory.
+Out of the fourteen siblings, only my mama, her twin sister and one brother are left.
+This past decade was very hard on my mama but never harder than when she lost her sister Glory.

 There’s a hole in my heart that belongs to my sweet aunt.
 I don’t know of anyone who sacrificed more than she did to make sure her siblings had a good start in life, as well as their kids.
 I never heard her complain about the work she had to do while we were at her house.
 She just loved us . . . period.
 I will miss her all the days of my life.
 I’ve been blessed by her life in more ways than I can count.